 Last wine made in 2005.
 Guy Darona`s mother is a Gripa, and in 2005 Guy decided to give up, with his wine difficult to sell.
 It had been one of the last local domaines at St-Péray.
 As cousins of the Daronas, the Gripa family at Saint-Joseph was the obvious successor.
 Half Darona`s Saint-Péray was méthode champenoise or sparkling, and it was one of the best.
 It comes with a vintage.
 The still wine became an oak-only production from 2004, called the Jardin des Faures.
 The crop quality here is good given the location of the vineyards, and the still wine, mostly sold to a local following, is good if the oak does not dominate.

-LVT 2014 wh 2014 r A domaine for very sound, occasionally delightful, full St-Péray still wine - a good local feel comes through after three years.
+LVT 2016 wh 2014 r A domaine for very sound, occasionally delightful, full Saint-Péray still wine - a good local feel comes through after three years.
 The senior Saint-Péray Terres Rouilles is a good blend of 75% young Roussanne (2005), with 1950s Marsanne; it is notably elegant, the 2016 a **** wine.
 The sparkling wines are good performers, but some of the vineyards have been dropped from Saint-Péray status due to an error being discovered (after many years) in the delineation of the appellation zone.
 There is sometimes likeable Cornas from old vines: it can be very drinkable after four to five years.
 Now in his early sixties with no successor, Jean-Louis has sold the harvest of the Cornas since 2018.

 LVT 2019 wh 2016 r A joint-venture between Chapoutier and Anne-Sophie Pic, the daughter of the legendary Jacques Pic, 3-star Michelin restaurateur in Valence.
 In February 2007, Anne-Sophie received her own 3 star Michelin award.
 The Saint-Péray style has shifted from very ample to more refined, the crop harvested earlier.
 A good organic Cornas was introduced in 2013.